MrFennicus/reaktor-assignment/README.md

 [More info about the assignmnent](https://www.reaktor.com/assignment-2022-developers/)
 [Live demo deployed to Heroku](https://reaktor-assignment-frontend.herokuapp.com/)
+(NOTE!
+With the free version of Heroku used for deployment, the servers for both front- and backend take a while to start up from idle.)

 ## Frameworks and application structure
 The app consists of three main parts: